-Sealed Air Corporation, a Delaware corporation ("Sealed Air"), will hold its Annual Meeting of Stockholders (the "Annual Meeting") on May 17, 2018, at 10:00 a.m., Eastern daylight time.
-Each stockholder may participate in the Annual Meeting, including casting votes and submitting questions during the Annual Meeting, by accessing a live webcast at www.virtualshareholdermeeting.com/SEE2018 and then using the 16-digit control number provided on the Notice of Internet Availability of Proxy Materials or proxy card being delivered to the stockholder.
+Sealed Air Corporation, a Delaware corporation ("Sealed Air"), will hold its Annual Meeting of Stockholders (the "Annual Meeting") on May 18, 2021, at 9:00 a.m., Eastern daylight time.
+The Annual Meeting will again be conducted as a virtual meeting via live audio webcast.
+Each stockholder may participate in the Annual Meeting, including casting votes and submitting questions, by accessing the live audio webcast at www.virtualshareholdermeeting.com/SEE2021 and then using the 16-digit control number provided on the Notice of Internet Availability of Proxy Materials or proxy card being delivered to the stockholder.
+Online check-in to the Annual Meeting webcast will begin at 8:45 a.m., Eastern daylight time, and stockholders are encouraged to allow ample time to log in to the meeting webcast and test their computer audio system.
+There will be no physical location for the Annual Meeting.